 With four internships and three study abroad trips completed, international business major Jessica Feoli builds a network to help her reach a career in global business development.

 - School of Business Administration

 Jessica Feoli is business savvy and thinks globally – the perfect combination for an international business degree.
-Combine that degree with three internships, three short-term study abroad trips, a Spanish minor, and a supportive network, and she’s well on her way to a career in global business development.
+Combine that degree with four internships, three short-term study abroad trips, a Spanish minor, and a supportive network, and she’s well on her way to a career in global business development.